danielc103/danielc103/README.md

 ### About Me Stuff

-- 🔭 I’m currently working at Duke Health in Technology Services
+- 🔭 I’m currently working at Infinia ML
 - 🌱 I love to learn about everything in the technology world.
 - 👯 A goal I have...is to contribute more to Open Source projects!!!
 - ⚡ I'm addicted to sci-fi be it novels or tv.